raspberrypilearning/broadcasting-spells/en/step_2.md

 --- task ---

-**Test:** Click on the green flag to run your project, the wand will follow your mouse pointer.
+**Test:** Click on the green flag to run your project.
+The wand will follow your mouse pointer.

 --- /task ---

-At the moment the wand doesn't look like you are holding it and it is too small.
+Let’s make the wand bigger and tilted, like you’re really using it.

 --- task ---